 - You are at risk of going into labour prematurely – the health risks for the baby of early birth are greater the younger they are.

-- If you do not go into labour, you and the baby are at risk of infection because the normally sterile waters have been broken.
+- If you do not go into labour, you and the baby are at risk of infection.

 The doctors have to balance these two considerations.
 If the waters have broken because of infection, you and the baby have a high risk of getting the infection and you may need to deliver sooner to prevent this.

 If the waters have broken but there is no infection currently present, you and the baby are still at risk but the immediate risk is lesser and your treatment will depend on your stage of pregnancy.

 If you are under 24 weeks of pregnancy and the baby is born, sadly, it is unlikely the baby will survive.